JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-code-assistance/index.md

 <img src="problems-widget.png" alt="Problems Widget" width="700"/>

-It summarizes errors and warnings and lets you quickly navigate to the Problems Tool window (**⌘6** | **Alt+1**) to have a better description of what is going on.
+It summarizes errors and warnings and lets you quickly navigate to the Problems Tool window <kbd>⌘6</kbd> (macOS) / <kbd>Alt+6</kbd> (Windows/Linux) to have a better description of what is going on.
 Here we can see the error and quickly navigate to the line where it happens.
 We can also look across our entire project.

 <img src="problems-tool-window.png" alt="Problems Tool Window" width="700"/>

-Let’s fix this error and use the [code reformat action](https://www.jetbrains.com/help/pycharm/reformat-and-rearrange-code.html#reformat_file) (**⌥⌘L** | **Ctrl+Alt+L**) to put everything in the right place.
+Let’s fix this error and use the [code reformat action](https://www.jetbrains.com/help/pycharm/reformat-and-rearrange-code.html#reformat_file) <kbd>⌘⌥L</kbd> (macOS) / <kbd>Ctrl+Alt+L</kbd> (Windows/Linux) to put everything in the right place.
 Now the errors and warnings are gone, and the file is formatted following PEP-8 conventions.

 ## Conclusion